aravinda-1402/Customer-Churn-Prediction/README.md

 # Customer Churn Prediction 🚀

-Welcome to the **Customer Churn Prediction** project!
 This project leverages machine learning to predict customer churn, a critical task for businesses aiming to retain their customers.
 Businesses can take proactive steps to improve customer satisfaction and reduce churn rates by predicting which customers are likely to leave.

 ## 🌟 Project Overview